atom/wrap-guide/docs/index.md

 The `wrap-guide` extension places a vertical line in each editor at a certain column to guide your formatting, so lines do not exceed a certain width.

-By default, the wrap-guide is placed at the 80th column.
+By default, the wrap-guide is placed at the value of `editor.preferredLineLength` config setting.
+The 80th column is used as the fallback if the config value is unset.

 ### Configuration